dmig/asyncpg-sqlalchemy-vs-raw/README.md

     -- exactly same syntax as SQLAlchemy creates) executed 100000 times took 19397.920068ms -> 0.194ms per query
   - prepared once and executed many times query took 18982.737795ms -> 0.189ms per query such a little difference is caused by `asyncpg` query caching using prepare/execute

+## Conclusion
+I was expecting very little performance difference, like 10-20% and this little test was intended to show the exact number.
+But this result left me dumbfounded -- I didn't expect to see 2.5 times difference on the most common use cases of the simplest query.

+Probably I'll add more complex queries to the test later, but I beleive, performance degradation will be exponential.